-- Review of guidance found in the Student Assessment Handbook specific to each state assessment.
+Review of guidance found in the Student Assessment Handbook specific to each state assessment.
 Each assessment requires understanding of the training requirements, materials, and time allotments necessary for each assessment in order to arrange local assessment calendar.
-All personnel involved in the administration must be trained; this includes all staff who are involved in the handling of secure test materials.
+All personnel involved in the administration must be trained; this includes all staff who participate in

+- the handling of secure test materials.
 Volunteers should not handle test materials or manage testing logistics but may assist in the administration in other ways. - Assessments in any program may not be administered beyond a district/school's operating hours and must only be administered Monday through Friday.
 No testing is allowed on weekends. - Federal, State law, and State Board Rule (160-3-1-.07) requires all students, including SWD and ELs, must participate in the state's academic content standards and assessments.
-STCs must assemble a local calendar that allows for the participation of all students including, where able, hospital/homebound (HHB), as well as include dates intended for make-up sessions for those students absent from regular testing dates.
-Exceptions may be made for HHB students, if deemed necessary, for a student's needs.
-In addition, all assessments must be administered in English according to State Board Rule 160-3-1-.07(4)(i) (See Hospital Home Bound).
+STCs must assemble a local calendar that allows for the participation of all students including, where able, hospital/ homebound (HHB), as well as include dates intended for make-up sessions for those students absent from regular testing dates. - HHB students must participate in required state assessments as determined by the educational plan.
+The appropriate local school team or IEP team shall develop strategies to ensure the delivery of these assessment services.
+If the student is medically able, according to the licensed physician treating the student for the diagnosis for which they requested HHB service, the student shall take the assessment in the school in which he or she is enrolled (State Board Rule 160-4-2-.31 (5)(d)) (See Hospital Home Bound).

 There may be circumstances that may warrant a change from prescribed scheduling guidance.
 STCs must contact the GaDOE Assessment Specialist to discuss those circumstances and provide guidance to support the district in determining options without assessing outside of scheduling guidelines and maintaining item and test security.
+STCs must document a flexible scheduling request through a Testing Irregularity Reporting Form in the MyGaDOE Portal (See Appendix A).
 Any request to assess students outside of the state calendar must be submitted by the Superintendent of the district or State Charter to the Deputy Superintendent of Assessment and Accountability for approval.
-The approved calendar change must be documented as an irregularity on the Testing Irregularity Form (See Appendix A) found in the MyGaDOE Portal.
+The Office of Assessment and Accountability will review and approve or reject any calendar change request.
+Approved flexibility requests are considered irregularities and must be coded by the STC as directed by the GaDOE Assessment Specialist in the related online platform for all affected students.